otmive/ADS/harry_guide.md

 There is a LOT of junk in the folder I uploaded so best to follow my directions.

+This info is specific to my workflow and so it'll be missing a lot of the related information required to actually understand yolov5 and how to use it properly.
+There are loads of tutorials linked on the yolov5 github to help with that stuff or just ask me.

 ## Environment

 This uses a conda env which has been specified in the environment.yaml file